 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-ABPA - Associação Brasileira de Proteína Animal's score of 16 is higher than 51% of the industry.
+ABPA - Associação Brasileira de Proteína Animal's score of 16 is lower than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.